instructure/canvas-lms/docker-compose/mutagen/README.md

 2. `mutagen compose build --pull`
 3. This step will have mutagen start so it can sync canvas code into the docker volume: `mutagen compose up --no-start web`
-4. This step fixes a permission issue in /usr/src/app, so your docker environment can create new files that can be synced back to your local environment in the root directory: `mutagen compose run -u root --rm web chown docker:docker /usr/src/app` You will see mutagen complain about not supporting run fully and also docker messages about an orphan container (which is mutagan's agent.)
-That is normal.
-5. `mutagen compose run --rm web ./script/install_assets.sh`
-6. `mutagen compose run --rm web bundle exec rake db:create`
+4. `mutagen compose run --rm web bundle exec rake db:create`
-7. `mutagen compose run --rm web bundle exec rake db:initial_setup`
+5. `mutagen compose run --rm web bundle exec rake db:initial_setup`
-8. Enjoy your canvas
+6. Enjoy your canvas

 Really, for any of the `mutagen compose run` steps you could just use `docker-compose run` since mutagen doesn't do much there, but its worth getting into the `mutagen compose` habit.
 (Although, be aware based on recent chatter in the